 Popular software tends to have books written about it.
 Unfortunately, there is no such book for Hype – even though there does appear to be at least some demand.
 So, to help people learn and master Hype, I’ve begun work on a new book project…

 Creating apps, books, games and websites with Tumult Hype

 It’s an unofficial book.
 But in Weird Al style, I asked Tumult if they were OK with the creation of a book about hype.
 They seemed encouraging.
 Hopefully you’re excited about this too.

 So, here’s the plan… Since Apple did their part and improved iBooks Author, I decided to give their software another shot.
 The book is to be an ePub, with interactive examples and possibly templates.
 Since Tumult is Mac only software, the book will be distributed through the Mac App Store and designed for iBooks.
 The idea is to complete the book before the end of year.
 (It would be nice if the book was completed by the iBook Author Conference in Nashville on October 8-9, but that might be too close.)
 The target price is $14.99.
 It is meant to be for all skill levels – coders and non-coders.

 If you like this idea - and you want to be notified when the book is available - press the like button.
 The plan is to send private messages to those that liked this post when the book is complete.
 (If you’re lurking on this forum, and you haven’t joined up yet, there’s also a contact form on my website… https://photics.com/about/contact)

-If you want to request a specific topic to be covered, I'll be monitoring this thread.
-I'm also planning to post updates on this thread too.
+If you want to request a specific topic to be covered, I’ll be monitoring this thread.
+I’m also planning to post updates on this thread too.
 I tend to stick to a topic for a really long time.
-Here's my only other thread so far... http://forums.tumult.com/t/is-there-a-physics-api/2183/72 ...which should show that I'm pretty passionate about this software.
+Here’s my only other thread so far… Is there a Physics API? 🤔 …which should show that I’m pretty passionate about this software.
 I also like to write and share knowledge, so this project should be a lot of fun.